microsoft/containers-toolkit/docs/About/Install-Nerdctl.md

 ### -Force

-Installs nerdctl (and its dependecies if specified) even if the tool already exists at the specified path.
+Force nerdctl (and its dependecies if specified) uninstallation (if it exists) without any confirmation prompts

 ```yaml
 Type: SwitchParameter